Fletch8/Find_The_Queen/README.md

 ### Proposal

-**Your Project must be approved before you start coding.** Your instructor will need to see and approve your user stories and wireframes, and will want you to have an idea of the organization of your app before your start.
+**Your Project must be approved before you start coding.** Your instructor will need to see and approve your project README, and will want you to have an idea of the organization of your app before your start.
 This may require you to go back to the drawing board.
 The instructor will help you make sure that you scoped out an achievable **MVP** (minimum viable product; a project simple enough that you think can be built well ahead of a given deadline) that is well-defined, along with a few nice-to-haves and stretch goals.

+To get an idea of what your project proposal must include, visit the [**project README template**](https://git.generalassemb.ly/SEIR-111/README-Guide).

 ### Technical Requirements